Wondering about the right glasses for cocktails?

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.

-Essential Cocktail Glassware
+Essential Cocktail Glasses

 I feel like, outside of the actual drinks, the glassware is the most important thing you need for cocktail hour at home.
 It’s also one of the ways cocktail hour at home can be superior to drinks at a bar.
 There’s nothing quite like sipping out of a gorgeous vintage cocktail coupe or crystal rocks glass.
 True, one can drink out of anything but if you’re already going to the trouble of hosting a cocktail party, why not pull out all the stops?
 And to be clear here, I feel this way whether I am having a cocktail alone or for a group.
 A cocktail on its own is already special, it deserves special glassware.

-The Cocktail Glasses You NEED
+Cocktail Glasses You NEED

 Yes, really.
 If you enjoy cocktails, you need at least a couple of each style.
 You don’t have to buy them all at once, though.
 Add to your collection as time, money and storage space permit.

-Classic Cocktail Glass
+1- Classic Cocktail Glasses

+These are the icons, the flared cup on a narrow stem.
 People tend to describe anything served in this as some time of martini, so these are often just called ‘martini glasses’.
 I hate gatekeeping, so if you want to call the drink you serve in this an ‘appletini’ or any other portmanteaus, go for it.
 If you’re someone who appreciates the distinction between a ‘real’ martini and every other drink served in this type of glass, that’s absolutely fine, I get it.
 But don’t ruin other people’s pleasure for the sake of pedantry.

 What to look for in a cocktail or martini glass: